bvsk35/Hopping_Bot/README.md

 This repo has been public for educational purposes and contribution are welcomed.
 I have stopped working on this due to some ethical reasons in my previous work place, but if someone else wants to take this up and wants to collabarate with me, you are more than welcomed.
 Below have I provided a glimpse of all the TODO tasks.
-Idea and majoritiy of work was envisioned and done by me (even building this Readme.md file, for which I was not given any credits for my contribution :( ).
+Idea and majoritiy of work was envisioned and done by me (even building this Readme.md file, for which I was not given any credits for my contribution :cry: ).

 It goes without saying that I would like to offer my thanks (even though that is insignificant) to Chelesa Finn (professor at Stanford) and S. Levine (professor at UC Berkley) (of course many others who contributed in developing this) for making their code an open source and making their work on GPS public.
 I would like offer my thanks for their generous contribution to the field of Reinforcement Learning.